Bendp313/Attack-Defense-EDR/README.md

 ## Creating the attack

-Back on the Kali machine I started creating the payload for a reverse tcp connection, which allows command prompt access of a target device.
-This was done with msfvenom on the CLI in Kali.
+The attack I wanted to create was a reverse TCP connection since I had experminted with it some already.
+This lets the attacking machine get remote access to a target device from the CLI
+The payload for this attack can be created using the msfvenom tool that comes with Kali.
 ![generate payload new ip](https://github.com/user-attachments/assets/8540c3c6-f4e6-4533-a709-1c1597d64460)

-To make this more like a real attack I embeded the payload into a website so that it would automatically download when visted.
-A victim would be more likely to vist a website link than download a file themselves.
-This was done using [this tool on Github ](https://github.com/Arno0x/EmbedInHTML)
+To try something new and make this more like a real attack I embeded the payload into a website so that it would automatically download when visted.
+In a real scenario this webstie could be sent to a user by email and a victim would be more likely to vist a website link than download a file themselves.
+This was done using [this tool found on Github](https://github.com/Arno0x/EmbedInHTML)

 One the payload is embeded in the HTML file it is ran on a server ready to be visted by a victim.